XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T002.md

-# Running container in a cluster
+# Running containers in a cluster

-now that we have a cluster we need to test if it works and run our web application

-# challenge
+Our cluster and database are running and the DevOps team has successfully automated the deployment of these Azure Resources.
+Now it is time to start running the application in the cloud.
+The container have already been pushed to the GitHub Container Registry so they can get started with the cluster right away.

+## Challenge
+In this challenge you will run the WEB and API application on the cluster, while it connects with the CosmosDB.
+You will use the kubectl commands to deploy it.

+## Validation
-* Create the API deployment with Kubectl
+* Web site showing data from the API
-* Create the Web Deployment with Kubectl
+* API showing data from the CosmosDB
+* Web site is accessible via Public IP address